mikekivs/adobeSpectrumXD/README.md

 # adobeSpectrumXD
-A collection of adobe spectrum component sheet in XD
+A collection of adobe spectrum component sheet in XD.
+Components will be added as requested.